gatlin/AFSBylaws/bylaws.md

 ### 3.4 Removal and Resignation

-Any Director may be removed, either for cause or without cause at any regular or special meeting of the members by an affirmative vote of a majority of the number of Directors fixed by these Bylaws, provided that the notice of the meeting shall state the removal of Directors is to be considered.
+Any Director may be removed, either for cause or without cause at any regular or special meeting of the members by an affirmative vote of a majority of the members, provided that the notice of the meeting shall state the removal of Directors is to be considered.
 Any officer or Director may resign at any time by notifying the Board.

 ### 3.5 Regular Meetings